elbonian/clahe/README.md

 # Known issues

-Some parameters to the clahe functions are not range-checked.
-This is done on purpose in case users of the library think of creative uses for those parameters; for instance as a result of entering unusual values.
+The blocksize, bins, and slope parameters to the clahe functions are not range-checked.
+This is done on purpose in case users of the library think of creative uses for those parameters.

+The performance of the code might still be improvable.
+I tried using numpy and other Python-friendly techniques but, apparently, the code I have today is the best performing code I could develop with the time that I had.

+# Acknowledgments

+Thanks to Chris Harding for reviewing the code and providing great comments.